Sebana02/Sparky/README.md

 ### `Update README`

 - [ ] Logger
-- [ ] Language architecture, template for language
+- [ ] Language architecture, template for language, how to add
 - [ ] How loading works
 - [ ] Change everything about ts
 - [ ] Interfaces
+- [ ] Dependencies part
+- [ ] Merge "how to" into commands and events
-- [ ] template .env
+- [ ] Check every command, event, util

 ## Known Issues